rmunro/annotation_imagenet/README.md

 A company has approached you that wants to classify a large set of sports images according to the ImageNet set of labels.

-They have run their images through a TensorFlow Machine Learning model that predicts the label for each image.
+They have run their images through a TensorFlow Machine Learning model that predicts the ImageNet label for each image.

 However, there are several problems:
- 1. They don't necessarily trust the predictions from the Machine Learning model, so they would like a human to review the output and confirm/reject the labels.
+ 1. They don't necessarily trust the predictions from the Machine Learning model, so they would like a human to review the output and confirm/reject/fix the labels.
  1. They have limited budget, so they would like to label them as efficiently as possible.
  1. Their collection of images may include some that are not related to sports.
 They want to make sure the sports images are filtered out, but they don't otherwise care about these images.